ucdavis-bioinformatics-training/2022-Jan-Introduction-to-the-Command-Line-for-Bioinformatics/cli/extra.md

 Notice there are LOTS of options.
 The simplest version of the find command will simply list every file and directory within a path, as far down as it can go:

-    find /share/biocore/joshi/projects/genomes
+    find /usr/lib

-If we want to refine the command to only show you files that end in ".fa" (i.e. fasta files), we use the "-name" option:
+If we want to refine the command to only show you files that end in ".so", we use the "-name" option:

-    find /share/biocore/joshi/projects/genomes -name "*.fa"
+    find /usr/lib -name "*.so"

 One of the most powerful uses of find is to execute commands on every file it finds.
 To do this, you use the "-exec" option.
 When you use that option, everything after the "-exec" is assumed to be a command, and you use the "{}" characters to substitute for the file names that it finds.
 So in the command below, "wc -l" will get executed sequentially for every file it finds.
 Finally, the exec option needs to end with a semi-colon, however, since the semi-colon is a special character that the shell will try to interpret, you need to "escape" the semi-colon with a backslash, to indicate to the shell that the semi-colon is NOT to be interpreted and just sent as is to the find command:

-    find /share/biocore/joshi/projects/genomes -name "*.fa" -exec wc -l {} \;
+    find /usr/lib -name "*.so" -exec wc -l {} \;

 You will probably want to Ctrl-C out of this because it will take a long time to go through them all.

-**HARD CHALLENGE:**
-Use the "find" command to find all the files ending in ".pm" in the /software/perl-libs directory.
-Then, pipe that to a while loop to grep for all occurences (case insensitive) of the word "blast" in those files.
-The grep should also output the file name.
-You will probably have to look at the man page for grep.

 Xargs
 ------

 xargs is another command that can be very useful for running a program on a long list of files.
 For example, the "find" commands we ran above could be run using xargs like this:

-    find /share/biocore/joshi/projects/genomes -name "*.fa" | xargs wc -l
+    find /usr/lib -name "*.so" | xargs wc -l

 This is taking the output of the find command and then creating a list of all the filenames which it adds to the command given to xargs.
 So, in this case, after "xargs" comes "wc -l"... so "wc -l" will get run on the entire list of filenames from find.